Harish321/git-bash-cherry-pick/README.md

 # git-bash-cherry-pick
-A bash and python script for automatic cherry-pick of multiple commands from one branch to another branch..
+A bash and python script for automatic cherry-pick of multiple commits from one branch to another branch..

 # Completed